mhzindev/Receitinhas-do-bebe-replit/replit.md

 # Overview

-This is a Portuguese landing page for selling a baby food recipe eBook called "Comidinhas do Bebê".
+This is a Portuguese landing page for selling a baby food recipe eBook called "Receitinhas do Bebê".
 The application is built as a full-stack web application using React for the frontend and Express.js for the backend, with a focus on high-conversion sales page elements including countdown timers, social proof notifications, and strategic call-to-action buttons.

 # User Preferences